aws-samples/aws-genomics-workflows/docs/orchestration/nextflow/nextflow-overview.md

 [Nextflow](https://www.nextflow.io) is a reactive workflow framework and DSL developed by the [Comparative Bioinformatics group](https://www.crg.eu/en/programmes-groups/notredame-lab) at the Barcelona [Centre for Genomic Regulation (CRG)](http://www.crg.eu/) that enables scalable and reproducible scientific workflows using software containers.

+Nextflow can be run either locally or on a dedicated EC2 instance.
+The latter is preferred if you have long running workflows - with the caveat that you are responsible for stopping the instance when your workflow is complete.
+The architecture presented in this guide demonstrates how you can run Nextflow entirely in AWS Batch in a managed and cost effective fashion.

 ## Full Stack Deployment (TL;DR)

 The following CloudFormation template will launch a EC2 instance pre-configured for using Nextflow.